johan-ejstrud/aminder/README.md

 Extract highlights from your Kobo eReader, to be reminded of them.

 ## Credit
-Initial approach to parse the Kobo SQL database file is borrowed from [export-kobo](https://github.com/pettarin/export-kobo) by [Alberto Pettarin](http://www.albertopettarin.it/).
+Initial approach to parse the Kobo SQLite file is borrowed from [export-kobo](https://github.com/pettarin/export-kobo) by [Alberto Pettarin](http://www.albertopettarin.it/).